 The coffee beans are high quality, dark roast, and freshly ground.

 The coffee is brewed in a French press.

 I like it strong.
-I never measure, but I use roughly 1 tablespoons coffee grounds per 6-ounces of water.
+I never measure, but I use roughly 1 tablespoon coffee grounds per 6 ounces of water.

 No sugar and never any artificial sweeteners.